 Dress with decency

-It’s okay to dress however you want in cities like Kathmandu and Pokhara but make sure you dress appropriately when visiting rural areas otherwise, you’ll get a death stare from the locals.
+It’s okay to dress however you want in cities like Kathmandu and Pokhara but make sure you dress appropriately when visiting rural areas.

 Bargain Wisely